 In the context of internal capital adequacy, Siemens Bank has defined appropriate stress test scenarios for each material risk.
 The stress tests are aligned with the objectives and action plans defined in the business and risk strategies as well as the regulatory requirements in MaRisk.
 The implementation of stress tests is based on the Stress-Testing Policy agreed on by the Management Board.
 This Policy is reviewed and, if required, modified in response to circumstances, but, in any case, at least once a year.
 Internal methods for measuring material risks are used in implementing the stress tests.
 The input parameters for the various models are adjusted on the basis of both hypothetical and historical stress scenarios.
 The Bank analyzes both risk-specific scenarios and overarching scenarios that involve some or all of the risk types.
 Stress testing is integrated into the analysis of internal capital adequacy to enable the Bank to identify any need for action at an early stage and ensure internal capital adequacy even when tough market conditions prevail.
+For the economic perspective, this is done in the stress case, and for the normative perspective in the "adverse case".

-The required risk capital relating to the buffer for other, nonmaterial risks is reported as utilizing the full amount of the corresponding available risk-taking potential.
+The required risk capital relating to the buffer for other, non-material risks is reported in the stress case as utilizing the full amount of the corresponding available risk-taking potential.

-The most significant risk is default risk, which is also the main driver behind the increased risk-taking potential utilization in the stress case.
+The most significant risk in the economic perspective as well as in the normative perspective is default risk, which is also the main driver behind the increased risk-taking potential utilization in the stress case and the "adverse case" respectively.
 This reflects Siemens Bank's business and risk strategies.